 Welcome to the Experimental Theology blog on Substack exploring the intersections of Christian faith and psychology with author and psychologist Richard Beck.

-Richard Beck (PhD) is Professor and Chair of the Department of Psychology at Abilene Christian University.
-Richard also teaches classes in the Fuller Theological and ACU Doctor of Ministry programs.
+Richard Beck (PhD) is a Professor in the Department of Psychology at Abilene Christian University and is the Senior Fellow of the Landon Saunders Center for Joy and Human Flourishing.
+Richard also teaches in the Doctor of Ministry programs at Fuller Theological Seminary and Abilene Christian University.

 Richard is married to Jana, who is a High School theater teacher, and they have two sons, Brenden and Aidan.
 The Becks attend the Highland Church of Christ in Abilene, TX, where Richard serves as an elder and adult faith Bible class teacher.
 Richard also serves and leads at Freedom Fellowship, a mission church plant of Highland that reaches out to the poor and homeless of the city.

-Lastly, Richard serves prison chaplain at the maximum security French Robertson unit.
-Every Monday evening, Richard leads a Bible class for fifty inmates and has written and spoken extensively about his experiences working in a prison.
+Lastly, Richard serves as a prison chaplain at the maximum-security French Robertson unit and has written and spoken extensively about his experiences working among the incarcerated.

 To explore speaking engagements for your church or organization email beckr@acu.edu.